 Wherever women are on their professional journeys, we provide leadership training and resources they can use to grow their careers and keep their businesses moving forward.

-Grow with Google OnAir training and Primer mini-courses help women build leadership, business, and marketing skills.
-We also work with partners like the YWCA, Dress for Success, and more to provide training to women job seekers and small business owners across the U.S.
+We work with partners like the YWCA, Dress for Success, and more to provide training to women job seekers and small business owners across the U.S.

 Through initiatives like Grow with Google: Black Women Lead, we’re supporting thousands of Black women with digital skills training they can use to grow and lead at work.